Highway patrol officer, suspect die after gunbattle near Southern California freeway

 A California Highway Patrol officer was killed and two others were injured after a gunbattle erupted near a Southern California freeway late Monday afternoon.

-The shooting began just after 5:30 p.m. west of Interstate 215 in Riverside, which is east of Los Angeles, NBC Los Angeles reported.
+The shooting began just after 5:30 p.m. west of Interstate 215 in Riverside, which is east of Los Angeles, the station reported.

-Riverside Police Department Officer Ryan Railsback told the Los Angeles Times that the incident appears to have started as a traffic stop and that the suspect opened fire.
+Riverside police Officer Ryan Railsback told the Los Angeles Times that the incident appears to have started as a traffic stop and that the suspect opened fire.
 He told NBC Los Angeles that the male suspect was "down and neutralized."

 Video from the scene showed what appeared to be a law enforcement officer on the ground and being dragged to safety by other officers.
 The video records the sound of gunfire.
 The officer is loaded into the back of the police vehicle, the video shows.